magomimmo/modern-cljs/doc/tutorial-17.md

 the she/he types in invalid values in the form.

 We have two options.
-We can be religious about the progressive enhancement strategy or be more agnostic.
-Although this series of tutorials is mainly dedicated to CLJS, we decided to be less agnostic than usual and we're going to start by integrating the validators in the server-side code first, and forget for a while about CLJS/JS code.
+We can be religious about the progressive enhancement strategy and then start from the server-side.
+Or be more agnostic and then start from the client-side.
+Although this series of tutorials is mainly dedicated to CLJS, we decided, at least for this time, to be more religious than usual and start by integrating the validators in the server-side code first, and forget for a while about CLJS code.

 ## Prepare the field for the HTML transformation